Implementing Nested JSON/GeoJSON Flattening in Standardized ETL Pipelines Jump to heading

 run: pytest tests/ --tb=short

-This pipeline enforces version control discipline, prevents schema drift, and guarantees that all transformation logic remains deterministic across staging and production environments.
+This enforces version-control discipline, prevents schema drift, and guarantees that traversal logic stays deterministic across staging and production.